Free Case Evaluation

 • Do not assume that your injuries will simply get better just by hoping for the pain to go away before getting treatment.
 You are not qualified to evaluate yourself and determine a course of treatment.
 Leave that decision to a doctor.

 • At the Emergency Department, do not give the hospital information about the defendant’s auto insurance.
 Make sure that they have your insurance information and direct them to bill your health insurance.
 When your insurance pays, a participating provider with the plan is required to accept what the plan pays, and some of the charges will be written off.
 Those write-offs will reduce the amount you have to pay later when your case is settled.
 Hospitals will often try to submit their bill directly to the defendant’s auto insurance to avoid write-offs.
-This practice does not benefit you; only them.
+This practice does not benefit you, only them.

 • Do not discuss settlement or the nature and extent of your injuries with an adjuster unless you required no more than an Emergency Room evaluation and are certain you will not need further treatment.